zeasy/react-native-WebViewJavascriptBridge/README.md

     **Warning**

     Calling RN API in Web needs to called after the page is loaded, Example:
+    (Occasionally, there will be uninitialized situations on Android, which need to be solved.
+It is recommended to call RN API with the `promised` safely method.)
     ```
     useEffect(() => {
       window.ReactNativeWebView.Alert.alert()